What Is Disorganized Attachment And How Does It Work?

 Therapy is usually a process, so one or two sessions aren't likely to provide much relief because it can take time to build up enough trust with your therapist to address the traumatic experiences that may have caused disorganized attachment.
 Attachment styles are not fixed, and an adult can shift their personality functioning toward secure attachment styles in loving relationships with work and dedication.

-For children, adolescents, and families
+For children, adolescents, families and romantic relationships

 Children, adolescents, and families may seek therapy to address insecure styles of attachment.
 This might improve personality functioning in children with disorganized or avoidant styles of attachment.
 Here are some of the methods that might come into play: